AirConsole/airconsole-construct2/README.md

 ## Changes in version 1.2
 * Improved onDeviceJoin event - first connect was not always working correctly
+* Replace example game
+* onMessage does not need all input variables

 ## Changes in version 1.1
 * Condition: on device custom state change (key, value)